-This site is published by Luis A. Apiolaza (about) in Christchurch, New Zealand.
-These pages, as well as Quantum Forest and my tweets, reflect only personal views and have no relationship with anybody else’s, including my family members, friends, and employer.
+This site is published by Luis A. Apiolaza in Christchurch, New Zealand.
+These pages, toots and tweets reflect only personal views and have no relationship with anybody else’s, including my family members, friends, pets, and employer.

 At the dawn of time—well, 1997—I wrote this site directly in HTML using Windows Notepad.
 Around 1999 I moved to Arachnophilia.
 By 2005 all pages ended up in PmWiki, a text back-end wiki.
 After 5 years I went back to simpler times, relying only on text files.
 However, writing HTML by hand becomes painful really quickly, so the choice of Markdown.